awslabs/scale-out-computing-on-aws/docs/security/manage-queue-restricted-parameters.md

 qsub: instance_type is a restricted parameter and can't be configure by the user.
 Contact your HPC admin and update /apps/soca/$SOCA_CONFIGURATION/cluster_manager/settings/queue_mapping.yml
 ~~~

-!!!note "Need to whitelist more than one instance type/family?"
+!!!note "Need to approve more than one instance type/family?"
     [Read the documentation](../../security/manage-queue-instance-types/) if you want to limit users to a list of multiple instance types

 ## Prevent user to provision additional storage